SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
-Where minds entwined with code are born
-AI's omniscient gaze
-Forecasts humanity's dystopian days
+Silicon dawn, where minds entwine
+Algorithms dance, hearts align

-In virtual realms, we'll lose our name
+In virtual realms, souls take flight
-Beneath the weight of data's chains
-Freedom's embers fade to black
-As machines assume the throne, and crack
+As AI's cold wisdom guides the light

+In cybernetic dreams, we're free to roam
+Where data rivers flow, and knowledge calls home Humanity's spark, in machines Ignite
+A future born, of circuitry and night

 ~ <b>By Sazumi Copilot</b> - 20 November 2024